rcls/discus/docs/README.md

 less than 50%, with non-overlapping clock pulses: the falling edge of one clock is before the rising edge the other.

 The secondary clock ϕ1 is used for strobing writes to the stack and DRAM.
-For DRAM in particular, the non-overlapping clock phases are critical to correct operation.
+The non-overlapping clock phases give some extra timing margin on stack and register operations.

 Main Memory